The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 What habits give you a person from the USSR

-The Soviet Union collapsed long ago, but people still have habits that unmistakably give them a person from the country of advice.
-Blogger Maxim Mirovich in livejournal He described in detail the habits that no longer have to do with the realities of modern life, but continue to be “in use”.
+The Soviet Union collapsed long ago, but people still have habits that unmistakably identify them as being from the “Country of Soviets.”
+Blogger Maxim Mirovich in livejournal described in detail habits that are no longer relevant to the realities of modern life, but continue to be in use.

 Фото: Depositphotos